flamelab-iisc/flamelab-iisc.github.io/content/home/welcome.md

 ---
 Our research focuses on the simulation and analysis of multi-scale multi-physics fluid flow problems that leverage high performance computing (HPC) platforms (upto millions of computing units).

-*Our lab has **three open research positions** including Ph.Ds and M.Tech (Research).
+*Our lab has **three open research positions** including Ph.D.s and M.Tech (Research).
 We welcome applications from highly motivated individuals with a passion for research.
 Interested candidates can apply through IISc admissions conducted twice a year.
 We look forward to receiving your applications and finding the right candidates to join our team.*

 <!-- <!-- <table>
 <tr>